 A recent ecommerce study stamped this fact by stating that more than 50% of your existing customers are willing to try out your other products.
 A percentage that drops to just 12% when it comes to new customers.

 It is quite a bit cheaper to retain the old ones too.
 Therefore, we advise that businesses don’t miss including some sort of loyalty program in their business model.
+Customers, undoubtedly, want to feel appreciated by brands they follow.
+And what better way to show gratitude to your dedicated customers than by giving them rewards?
+This is what loyalty programs do.
+It encourages your customers to come back to your store.
+It entices them to spend more on your products in exchange for rewards.
 And when it comes to ecommerce tips that help promote your online store, this one takes the center stage for sure.

 Ecommerce Tips (#25): Amazon Ads